- What is the purpose of the judicial board hearing appeal process?

 - Modify any of the decisions made by the hearing board: examples of possible modifications include changing a decision of “responsible” to “not responsible” or changing sanction requirements.
 Additionally, while not exercised haphazardly, the appeal outcome may increase the sanctions assigned.

 - Send the case back to a judicial board for a new hearing: for example, in a case where significant new information has come to light that was not available at the time of the hearing, the appeal outcome may be for a new judicial board hearing to be conducted.
 If the charged student is found responsible for an infraction through the second hearing, he/she again has the right to one appeal of the hearing outcome.

 Appeal outcome decisions are final decisions in the student disciplinary process; additional appeal of a hearing’s outcome is not available through the Honor and Student Conduct Codes and Regulations.
 You will be notified in writing of the outcome of your appeal request.
-A letter detailing the outcome will be sent to your campus mailbox or to your Lynchburg College e-mail address.
+A letter detailing the outcome will be sent to your campus mailbox or to your University of Lynchburg e-mail address.

 Unless instructed otherwise by the Office of the Dean of Students, you do not need to complete the sanctions assigned to you while your appeal is pending, although you may choose to do so.
 If the sanctions issued to you are upheld, new deadlines will be assigned to account for the time that elapsed while your appeal request was resolved.

 I have appealed my suspension.
 Do I need to move out of my on-campus residence while my appeal is pending?